Just started to blog with WordPress? Or you’re using WordPress already but want to learn something new?

 <figure class="wp-block-image"><img src="https://www.isalillo.com/wp-content/uploads/2018/12/wordpress-tips-for-beginners-683x1024.png" alt="wordpress tips for beginners" class="wp-image-1998"/></figure>

-If you have a look at the code on the right, can you spot the alt text?
-Well, if you can then also Google can!
+If you have a look at the code, can you spot the alt text?
+This is Google way of reading information!
 And will use it to index that picture in a web or image search.

 8. Site title & Tagline